top of page

 Our approach

-By following seven simple steps, communities are empowered and equipped to manage their own waste in a locally appropriate, low-risk, and affordable way.
-Crucially, it is local people who make the decisions and design the system to meet their needs and preferences.
+By following seven steps, CLOCC supports countries, districts and communities to manage their own waste in a locally appropriate, scalable, low-risk, and affordable way.
+Crucially, it is local people who own the system by making the decisions and designing the system to meet their needs and preferences.

-A key tool to improve waste management is to develop strong local waste management plans.
+A key tool to improve waste management is to develop strong ownership of the local waste management plans.
 Local authorities may plan targets, timelines for investments and define how the responsibilities will be carried out and financed for years ahead.
-A local waste management plan is adapted to local conditions including geography, demographics, economic structure, responsibilities and management of municipal solid waste.
+A robust waste management plan is adapted to local conditions including geography, demographics, economic structure, responsibilities and management of municipal solid waste.
 We believe that there is no “one size fits all” in waste management.
-We use a 7-steps ISWM approach for waste management planning and stakeholder engagement process.
+CLOCC uses a 7-steps ISWM approach for waste management planning and stakeholder engagement process.
 In this approach, the stakeholders - users and local institutions - make the decisions and choose the system that meets their needs and preferences.

 Creating a waste management plan is divided into a 7-step process